-In most people's minds, "Tarot card reading" means a woman in flowing robes, leaning over a small table in a candlelit room, foretelling impending doom.
+For many of us, a "Tarot card reading" means a woman in flowing robes, leaning over a small table in a candlelit room, foretelling impending doom.

 But what does that mean?
 In this article, we'll look at the various ideas about where Tarot cards come from, what they mean and how a deck of cards can possibly tell you anything about yourself.
-You'll learn why it matters where the cards fall and why you don't have to be a psychic to do a Tarot reading.Types of Readings
+You'll learn why it matters where the cards fall and why you don't have to be a psychic to do a Tarot reading.

+Speaking of readings, the first thing to know is that there actually are two different types of Tarot readings: question readings and open readings.
 In question readings, you are addressing a specific question.
 Tarot is not intended to answer specific yes or no questions.
 Most say it also shouldn't be used to make decisions, but instead should be used as a guide to help you make the decision yourself.
 For this reason, the way a question is stated is very important.
-According to Joan Bunning, a Tarot reader and teacher, questions should:
+Tarot reader and teacher Joan Bunning gives this advice:

 - Keep your options open: If you have the answer before the reading, then you're not allowing the cards to guide your overall decision.
-Bunning gives this example: Asking how you could encourage your mother-in-law to move out, as opposed to asking how you can get along better with her, is narrowing the scope of the true question by answering it before you even get started.
+Bunning offers this example: Asking how you could encourage your mother-in-law to move out, as opposed to asking how you can get along better with her, is narrowing the scope of the true question by answering it before you even get started.

 Open readings address the larger aspects of your life rather than a specific problem area or question.
 They're usually done when you're entering a new phase of life, such as getting married, graduating from college or starting a family.
 You can somewhat direct the reading if you have a general area you want to cover, such as your career or health, but that's as specific as the direction gets.